Loading

 Indian Leopard

-The Indian Leopard can thrive in a variety of habitats like evergreen, dry & wet deciduous forests, scrub forest, rocky outcrops with grassy areas, etc..
-It is considered as a solitary animal that lives a nocturnal lifestyle, spending a significant part of the daylight hours safely in the shelter of trees.
+The Indian Leopard can thrive in a variety of habitats like evergreen, dry & wet deciduous forests, scrub forests, rocky outcrops with grassy areas, etc. It is considered as a solitary animal that lives a nocturnal lifestyle, spending a significant part of the daylight hours safely in the shelter of trees.
 They use trees to gain a vantage point to attack prey by hiding among the branches.
 Leopards are excellent climbers and can carry their heavy captives on trees and devour the food there.

-The Indian leopard is terrestrial and travels upon 80km in one night.
+The Indian leopard is terrestrial and travels 80km in one night.
 The sanctuary is considered as a perfect habitat for herbivores, carnivores, and an assortment of regional, arboreal and waterfowl.
-As per the census conducted in 2007, the estimated figure of panther population is about 43 (Deputy Conservator of Forests (Wildlife), Chittorgarh (Raj.), 2007-08.
+As per the census conducted in 2007, the estimated figure of the panther population is about 43 (Deputy Conservator of Forests (Wildlife), Chittorgarh (Raj.), 2007-08.
 Annual plan of operations for Sitamata Sanctuary).

 Tree Species